-The site neurologist and psychologist will be in post 2 months before the first participant visit is scheduled.
-They will train for two months prior to the first participant visit in March 2012, learning the relevant assessments and practising on normal volunteers.
-The new site neurologist will also observe and rate HD patients in a clinical setting, under supervision.
-There will be a full 3-day intensive training session in mid-February 2012 at UCL for motor, oculomotor, cognitive, neuropsychiatric and clinical assessments for all staff.
-Imaging and Biosample collection training will be performed locally with the site PIs, clinical trial manager and local lab staff.
+The site neurologist and psychologist were in post 2 months before the first participant visit was scheduled.
+They trained for two months prior to the first participant visit in March 2012, learning the relevant assessments and practising on normal volunteers.
+The new site neurologist also observed and rated HD patients in a clinical setting, under supervision.
+The full 3-day intensive training session in mid-February 2012 at UCL included motor, oculomotor, cognitive, neuropsychiatric and clinical assessments for all staff.
+Imaging and Biosample collection training was also performed locally with the site PIs, clinical trial manager and local lab staff.
 The psychologist will be trained on site to administer the fMRI activation tasks.
-After training the staff will be assessed for their competence on each of the batteries by the relevant expert or key investigator.
+After training the staff were assessed for their competence on each of the batteries by the relevant expert or key investigator.
+Clinical site training was delivered by webinar in 2013 and face-to-face training is planned for 2014.